The-OpenROAD-Project/OpenLane/README.md

         ```bash
         export PDK_ROOT=<absolute path to where skywater-pdk, open_pdks, and sky130A reside>
         ```
-    - Default IMAGE_NAME is openlane:rc7.
+    - Default IMAGE_NAME is efabless/openlane:rc7.
 If you want to use a different version, run the following before `make mount`:
         ```bash
         export IMAGE_NAME=<docker image name>
-        ```
-    - If you're using Dockerhub, then run the follwing before `make mount`:
-        ```bash
-        export IMAGE_NAME=efabless/openlane:rc7
         ```

 The following is roughly what happens under the hood when you run `make mount` + the required exports: